Current

 2. Privacy Policy & Data Security

 70 Clock LLC is committed to the secure handling of data.
-We collect information primarily to support the Verified Full-Length Completion (VFLC) protocol, which allows us to provide audited performance reports regarding the cultural depictions contained within our work.
+We collect information primarily to support the Verified Full-Length Completion (VFLC) protocol, which allows us to provide audited performance reports regarding the cultural depictions contained within our archives.

 - Data Retention: Information is retained only as long as necessary to maintain the forensic chain of custody.